Gluten-free diet: Brazil

 All food products must be clearly labelled whether they contain gluten or they are gluten-free.
 Since April 2016, the declaration of the possibility of cross-contamination is mandatory when the product does not intentionally add any allergenic food or its derivatives, but the Good Manufacturing Practices and allergen control measures adopted are not sufficient to prevent the presence of accidental trace amounts.
-When a product contains the warning of cross-contamination with wheat, rye, barley, oats and their hybridised strains, the warning "contains gluten" is mandatory.
+When a product contains the warning of cross-contamination with wheat, rye, barley, oats and their hybridized strains, the warning "contains gluten" is mandatory.
 The law does not establish a gluten threshold for the declaration of its absence.

 Canada

 Health Canada considers that foods containing levels of gluten not exceeding 20 ppm as a result of contamination, meet the health and safety intent of section B.24.018 of the Food and Drug Regulations when a gluten-free claim is made.
 Any intentionally added gluten, even at low levels must be declared on the packaging and a gluten-free claim would be considered false and misleading.
 Labels for all food products sold in Canada must clearly identify the presence of gluten if it is present at a level greater than 10 ppm.